 There is, unfortunately, no train station, which makes it tricky if you aren’t traveling by car.
 The resulting lack of tourists however makes it a particularly charming stop for road trips.

-Best places to stay in Pienza:
+Best places to stay in Tuscany in Pienza for first-time visitors:

 mid-range ($$): Hotel Corsignano This family-run hotel is located in Pienza.
 It has the views of Orcia Valley, a terrace with hot tub, and free parking.
 You can enjoy local cuisine and international food at its a Tuscan restaurant.

 Budget ($): Il Giglio B&B Thi bed & breakfast is set a Renaissance building in Pienza historic centre.
 It’s 20km from Train Station is Chiusi – Chianciano Terme.
 You can choose Tuscan room that has the views of Palazzo Piccolomini and Piazza Pio II square.
-You can relax at its spa with a sauna, hot tub and steam bath.

 All the towers are impressive, but some are more revered than others.
 Torre Grossa is the tallest of all the towers, standing at 54m tall.
 Torre Gross is also the town hall and houses a museum of renaissance artworks at its base.